Content

 What is AI factory?

 Simply put, AI factory are environments designed specifically to train, deploy and operate AI models at scale.
-They're different from traditional data centers in that they’re optimized for continuous AI workloads by combining accelerated compute, data pipelines, orchestration and security all in a unified system.
+AI factory is different from traditional data centers in that they’re optimized for continuous AI workloads by combining accelerated compute, data pipelines, orchestration and security all in a unified system.

 Unlike general-purpose infrastructure, AI factory are built for AI as the primary output, not just one workload among many others.
 Once organizations are ready to move beyond experimental AI, this gives them production-grade systems that run reliably and continuously.

-What role does Fortanix Armet AI play in AI factory?
+What role does Fortanix Confidential AI play in AI factory?

-Fortanix Armet AI provides the security layer for AI factory by protecting data and models while they’re actively in use.
+Fortanix Confidential AI provides the security layer for the AI factory by protecting data and models while they’re actively in use.
 It enables confidential AI workflows backed by hardware isolation and cryptographic controls, allowing organizations to securely run sensitive AI workloads.

-This is especially important in AI factory where data and model weights must be decrypted during execution.
-Armet AI keeps sensitive assets protected even from infrastructure-level access.
+This is especially important in an AI factory where data and model weights must be decrypted during execution.
+Confidential AI keeps sensitive assets protected even from infrastructure-level access.

 How do AI factory handle model training vs inference?